 - Ginger – Another root spice like turmeric that is good at reducing inflammation, it also helps protect again skin aging.

 A clean diet will help to prevent sunburn over time, but that doesn't mean you can just spend hours in the sun with no consequences.
 If you know you'll be out for an extended period of time, seek out shade.
 This could be sitting under a tree or beach umbrella, or make sure you're wearing a hat or beach coverups.
 Also, limit your time in the sun to before 10am and after 2pm.
-As a last resort, choose an all-natural sunscreen that uses zinc oxide rather than chemicals to deflect sunlight.
-We love the Badger brand sunscreens.
+Always choose an all-natural sunscreen that uses zinc oxide rather than chemicals to deflect sunlight.
+We love Suntegrity and are excited to announce them as a perk partner available to members this summer.
+(More details coming soon...)
 You can look up the safety of your favorite sunscreen with the Environmental Working Group .